Mise en Place

 Each station keeps ingredients in the same position every shift.
 A sauté cook grabs the salt without looking because it's always in the same spot.
 That muscle memory is what makes a packed kitchen look effortless from the dining room.

-When supplies run low mid-service, cooks restock immediately — never waiting until they run out.
+When supplies run low mid-service, cooks restock immediately.
+They never wait until they run out.
 This is called "refiring your mise."

 Common mise en place mistakes